elchininet/postcss-rtlcss/README.md

 }
 ```

+>[!IMPORTANT]
-But the two methods to override have a disadvantage:
+>But the two methods to override have disadvantages:

-<details><summary>Disadvantage of the override methods</summary>
+<details><summary>Disadvantages of the override methods</summary>
 <p>

+The methods to override are discouraged because:

+1. Some directives as `/*rtl:freeze*/`, `/*rtl:begin:freeze*/` and `/*rtl:end:freeze*/` do not work with these methods
-Use these methods carefully.
-They can override a property that is coming from another class if multiple classes are used at the same time.
+2. They can override a property that is coming from another class if multiple classes are used at the same time.
 Take a look at the next `HTML` and `CSS` codes:

 ```html
 <div class="test1 test2">